nevermoreLin/Laugh_LSN/README.md

 ![image](https://github.com/nevermoreLin/Laugh_LSN/blob/main/fig/pipeline.jpg?raw=true)

-Thus this repository contains two kinds of data: laughter clips and evaluation trials.
+Therefore, this repository contains two kinds of data: laughter clips and evaluation trials.

 # 1. Laughter clips
 All of our clips could be downloaded on :